Guardianship & Conservatorship

 • They must then file a report every two years stating how much money and property they have received as the conservator and how it is being used on behalf of the ward.

-• Depending on the amount of the Respondent's assets, a conservator will need to obtain a surety bond (unless the Judge waives same).
+• Depending on the amount of the Respondent's assets, a conservator will need to obtain a surety bond (unless the Judge waives the same).